greenLogic/frankmelendez/content/docs/partials/index.md

 ## Extensions

-Congo also provides for a number of extension partials that allow for expanding upon base functionality.
+Blowfish also provides for a number of extension partials that allow for expanding upon base functionality.

 ### Article link